x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

 - MRS Proxy needs to be enabled on at least one Exchange server, a server that is also hosting public folder mailboxes.
 See [Enable the MRS Proxy endpoint for remote moves](https://go.microsoft.com/fwlink/p/?linkid=844909) for details.

 - To perform the migration procedures in this article, you can't use the Exchange admin center (EAC).
-Instead, you need to use the Exchange Management Shell on your Exchange 2016 servers.
+Instead, you need to use the Exchange Management Shell on your Exchange 2016 or Exchange 2019 servers.
 In Exchange Online, you need to use Exchange Online PowerShell.
 For more information, see [Connect to Exchange Online PowerShell](https://go.microsoft.com/fwlink/p/?linkid=842801).

-- Migrating deleted items and deleted folders from Exchange 2016 to Exchange Online is supported.
+- Migrating deleted items and deleted folders from Exchange Server to Exchange Online is supported.
 Before you begin your migration, we recommend that you review all deleted folders and folder items and permanently delete anything you won't need in Exchange Online.
 Note that once something is permanently deleted, it can't be recovered.

     You can use the following commands to list deleted public folders present in the Exchange dumpster (in your Exchange on-premises environment):